zoeskan/MCB185/README.md

 end at the same place.
 In order to accommodate different learning trajectories, there are 2 tracks through the course: standard and accelerated.

-On the standard path, the class moves at a pace that matches the numeric syllabus (Unit 0 through Unit 9).
-The maximum grade on the standard path is a B+.
+On the standard track, the class moves at a pace that matches the numeric syllabus (Unit 0 through Unit 9).
+The maximum grade on the standard track is a B+.
 In order to attain the maximum grade, you must have completed all of the homework assignments correctly and have been an active participant in class.

-Any student, at any time, may decide to go to the accelerated path and learn extra content (Unit A through Unit F).
-The only way to earn an A-, A, or A+ is on the accelerated path.
-Being on the accelerated path doesn't guarantee a higher grade.
-You must still complete all of the assignments correctly and be an active participant in the class.
+Any student, at any time, may decide to go to the accelerated track and learn extra content (Unit A through Unit F).
+The only way to earn an A-, A, or A+ is on the accelerated track.
+Being on the accelerated track doesn't guarantee a higher grade.
+You must still complete all of the assignments on the standard track correctly and be an active participant in the class.

 ## Programming Progression ##

 Your development as a programmer will not be linear.
 Some concepts will be easy and others will be difficult.
 In order to become a high level programmer, you need to understand about 100 new concepts.
-Each of these concepts will make you pause for between 1 minute and forever (seriously, I know programmers who still don't understand pointer arithmetic - incidentally, not part of this course).
+Each of these concepts will make you pause for between 1 minute and forever.
 How long you get stuck is partly up to you.
 You might not be able to get to the next level of understanding by yourself.
 The solution is to **ask for help**.
 If you find yourself stuck for more than 20 minutes, stop banging your head against a wall and ask someone for help!
 Every time you ask for help, at least two people win.

 Unlike most of your other classes, there is no penalty for working with another student.
 In fact, you're _encouraged_ to do so.
 Programming _should_ be done in